klazarsk/pacemaker/README.md

          LOCAL0 - LOCAL7 are for custom use, for alerting mechanisms such as this script

-         Note it is typical for sysadmins to specify these in lower case and not include the LOG_ prefix
+         Note it is typical for sysadmins to specify these in lower case and not include the LOG_ prefix:

-         LOG_AUTH =/= auth, and local0 =/= LOG_LOCAL0
+         LOG_AUTH ≌ auth, and local0 ≌ LOG_LOCAL0

    RHA_syslog_priority

-     This is the syslog alert log level (`man 3 syslog`)
+     This is to specify the syslog alert log level (`man 3 syslog`)

        Examples:

          LOG_EMERG, LOG_ALERT, LOG_CRIT, ERR, WARNING, NOTICE, INFO, DEBUG

-         Note it is typical for sysadmins to specify these in lower case and not include the LOG_ prefix
+         Note it is typical for sysadmins to specify these in lower case and not include the LOG_ prefix:

+         LOG_CRIT ≌ crit, and LOG_ERR ≌ err

    RHA_syslog_tag

-     This is the syslog "tag" attribute which is supported by many aggreggators, useful for additional filtering
+     This is the syslog "tag" attribute which is supported by many aggreggators, useful for driving more precise filtering.
+For example, to direct error routing for different

    RHA_syslog_port

-     This is the port the syslog aggregator is listening on
+     This is the port the syslog aggregator is listening on.

    RHA_syslog_proto